Philips TV Blinking Red Light? Fix in Minutes

 It’s also possible that one of the connectors linking the LED strips as they span the width of your TV has failed.
 This can be fixed by checking the connectors with a multimeter and re-soldering any broken connections.
 This article has a good study on this.

-Philips TV Support & Warranty
+Philips TV Support and Warranty

 It goes without saying that if your TV is under one year old, then you should contact Philips customer support to get it replaced under warranty.

-You can call Philips directly on:
+You can call Philips directly at:

 • 833-978-3323 (Mon – Sat, 10am – 9pm EST)